 Any perennials that need dividing should be done when the weather warms up before they become too tall.
 At the same time, remove any dead growth left from last year.
 This applies especially to grasses that should have the old dead matter removed before there is any risk of damaging the new shoots.
 If you haven’t already done so, a top dressing of well-rotted compost or composted horse manure lightly forked into the border will pay dividends.

 Later in the month when the soil warms up Dahlia tubers can be planted out.
-They should be planted at least 15cm deep, make sure that a generous application of well rotted organic mater has been well dug in and a handful of Fish, blood, and bone, will give a good start to the season.
+They should be planted at least 15cm deep, make sure that a generous application of well rotted organic mater has been well dug in and a handful of Fish, Blood & Bone, will give a good start to the season.
 Sturdy stakes inserted into the ground at this stage will avoid you damaging the tuber later.

 After Forsythia (with their glorious colour) have finished flowering, the flowering stems should be cut back to two or three shoots from the base.
 This will ensure that you get a good show of flowers next year.